About the Program

 From 2015 to 2018, researchers partnered with IPA to rigorously evaluate whether a pay-for-performance model could improve teacher performance.
 The study found that this approach led to better teaching quality and improved student learning, without discouraging teacher recruitment—a common concern with performance-based pay.

-Teacher contracts in Rwanda have traditionally relied on the imihigo performance management system, where teachers set annual targets and receive bonuses of 0–5 percent of their salary based on their performance.
+Teacher contracts in Rwanda have traditionally relied on the imihigo teacher performance management system, where teachers set annual targets and receive bonuses of 0–5 percent of their salary based on their performance.
 However, the system is hindered by:

 - Subjective evaluation criteria